isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-roaches-smell-like/index.md

 Here are some ways of getting rid of roaches and their pungent smells.

-###  **Step 2
-- Deny them food and water.**
+###  **Step 2 - Deny them food and water.**

 As you already know now, roaches thrive in an environment rich in warmth, moisture, food, and shelter.
 Ensuring your house is free from cockroaches involves the following practices.
 Ensure you deprive them of water by ensuring there are no leaks in the house.
 Also, wipe any spillages immediately.
 Although roaches can survive a few days without water, they shall soon get eliminated after depriving them.

-###  **Step 3
-- Create an unwelcoming environment.**
+###  **Step 3 - Create an unwelcoming environment.**

 Clean your house thoroughly.
 Roaches thrive well in filthy environments.
 By maintaining a clean house you deny them a chance to thrive.
 Ensure that your kitchen is always clean and that you take your trash out regularly.
 Also, ensure that doors to the cupboard and refrigerators are working and in good condition.
 This prevents small ones from getting inside.
 Cover your food.

 Dishes should be washed soon after meals and not left to stay overnight.
 Ensure that there are no food leftovers on your tables, Kitchen counters, and other places.

-###  **Step 4
-- Repelling roaches.**
+###  **Step 4 - Repelling roaches.**

-You can repel roaches using
-- coffee grounds, Cypress and peppermint oils, and bay leaves or even killing them using boric acid.
+You can repel roaches using- coffee grounds, Cypress and peppermint oils, and bay leaves or even killing them using boric acid.
 You can also make a homemade insecticide using baking soda and sugar.
 Mix them in equal portions, then sprinkle them in your house.
 Although this method does not entirely eradicate roaches, it kills the visible ones.
 Sugar attracts the roaches then the baking soda kills them after they consume it.

 Ensure that you sweep the mixture and the dead roaches after a few days.
 Even though the smell of roaches is unpleasant, there is no need to scream hysterically when you spot one.
 Once you follow the tips shared here, you will be able to get rid of that infestation.

-###  **Step 5
-- Professional assistance**
+###  **Step 5 - Professional assistance**

-I am pretty sure that you would have resorted to grabbing an insecticide and [spraying the roaches](https://pestpolicy.com/raid
+I am pretty sure that you would have resorted to grabbing an insecticide and [spraying the roaches](https://pestpolicy.com/raid-ant-roach-killer-insecticide-spray-review/).This may not be effective.
-- ant
-- roach
-- killer
-- insecticide
-- spray
-- review/).This may not be effective.
 It may kill only the visible ones and spare the hiding ones.
-You are advised to seek help from a professional [pest control](https://pestpolicy.com/flying
+You are advised to seek help from a professional [pest control](https://pestpolicy.com/flying-ants-vs-termites/)officer.
-- ants
-- vs
-- termites/)officer.

 They usually have the right skills and tools to wipe out the infestation and the smell that comes with it.

 ##  Conclusion

 Roaches thrive in filthy places.
-Roaches disgorge portions of their [partially digested food and feces](https://pestpolicy.com/what
+Roaches disgorge portions of their [partially digested food and feces](https://pestpolicy.com/what-does-roach-poop-look-like/)at intervals.
-- does
-- roach
-- poop
-- look
-- like/)at intervals.
 They also discharge a nauseous secretion from their mouths and glands on their bodies.
 Once the menace has been dealt with, ensuring you have removed any leftovers of the roaches from your home.